Chickens in Pasir Ris culled to better manage bird flu risk: MND

 - Posted 04 Apr 2017 16:23

-SINGAPORE: Free-roaming chickens in Pasir Ris were culled recently to better manage the bird flu risk, Minister of State for National Development Koh Poh Koon said in Parliament on Tuesday (Apr 4).
+SINGAPORE: Free-roaming chickens in Pasir Ris were culled earlier this year to better manage the bird flu risk, Minister of State for National Development Koh Poh Koon said in Parliament on Tuesday (Apr 4).

+The culling was done in January, around the same time that the the Agri-Food and Veterinary Authority (AVA) put down 24 chickens which had been roaming freely around Thomson View and Sin Ming Avenue.

 He was responding to questions on the Pasir Ris culling from Member of Parliament (MP) for Nee Soon GRC Louis Ng.
 Mr Ng asked how many residents complained about the free-ranging chickens in the last year and how many were culled.